mobile app bar

 NASCAR Cup Series driver Kyle Busch with son Brexton Busch during the Daytona 500 at Daytona International Speedway.

-Brexton is currently 10 years old and has already set the racing world on fire with his victories at the grassroots level.
-He has displayed tremendous potential under his father’s guidance and could very well one day be the person to break Rowdy’s victory record.
+Brexton, 10, has already set the racing world on fire with his victories at the grassroots.
+He is displaying tremendous potential under his father’s guidance.

-He struggled a lot over the last two seasons, unable to reach Victory Lane.
-But he has a new crew chief this year, Jim Pohlman, and is expected to turn his form around.
-Glimpses of that happening were visible in Atlanta last weekend as he reached Victory Lane in the Craftsman Truck Series.
-The question is how many more wins he can secure before calling it quits.
+Busch, meanwhile, has struggled a lot over the last two seasons, unable to reach Victory Lane.
+This year, he has a new crew chief, Jim Pohlman, and is expected to turn his form around.
+Glimpses of that happening were visible in Atlanta last weekend, where he reached Victory Lane in the Craftsman Truck Series.

 About the author